 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
 Discount amortization is included in contribution revenue.
-Contribution receivables from two sources accounted for 100% and 91% of the outstanding contribution receivable balance as of December 31, 2021 and 2020, respectively.
+Contribution receivables from one source accounted for 100% and 44% of the outstanding contribution receivable balance as of December 31, 2022 and 2021, respectively.